Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface

-There have been many theoretical developments on the incorporation of NQEs in molecular simulations.
-Some empirical force fields \cite{Grigera018064} have been used to include NQEs implicitly, and have been able to treat protons and deuteriums differently in water \cite{BenAbu211}.
-Quantum wave packet dynamics is based on the exact time evolution of a quantum system according to the time-dependent Schr\"odinger equation and can give theoretical predictions that accurately match to experiments \cite{Meyer9073, Sun904857, Alexander0011084, Fleming11448, Chen21936}.
-Quantum trajectory methods \cite{Lopreore995190} are based on the de Broglie-Bohm formulation of quantum mechanics \cite{de1926possibilite, de1927structure, Madelung27322, Bohm52166, Bohm52180}, which attributes quantum effects to the quantum potential.
-With a reasonable approximation to the quantum potential, quantum trajectory methods have been applied to many model systems and give accurate results \cite{Garashchuk03358, Garashchuk041181}.
-Multicomponent quantum theories \cite{Thomas6990, Capitani82568, Kreibich012984, Webb024106, Ishimoto092677, Pavosevic204222} also include NQEs in real-time simulations \cite{Abedi10123002, Suzuki1529271, Zhao204052, Zhao20224111, Tao21}.
-They usually simultaneously treat both electrons and key nuclei quantum mechanically and therefore do not rely on conventional Born-Oppenheimer potential energy surfaces (PESs).
-Dynamics simulations can be performed through quantum time evolution of multicomponent wave functions or density matrices \cite{Zhao204052, Zhao20224111}, and practical problems, such as proton transfer processes, have been studied with multicomponent quantum theory \cite{Zhao213497}.
+There have been many theoretical developments in the incorporation of NQEs in molecular simulations.
+Quantum wave packet dynamics is based on the exact time evolution of a quantum system according to the time-dependent Schr\"odinger equation and can give theoretical predictions that accurately match experiments. \cite{Meyer9073, Fleck76129, Weichman17950, Chen209202, Chen21936} Quantum trajectory methods \cite{Lopreore995190} are based on the de Broglie-Bohm formulation of quantum mechanics, \cite{de1926possibilite, de1927structure, Madelung27322, Bohm52166, Bohm52180, schleich2013schrodinger} which attributes quantum effects to the quantum potential, and with a reasonable approximation to the quantum potential, quantum trajectory methods have been applied to many model systems and give accurate results. \cite{Garashchuk03358, Garashchuk041181} Multicomponent quantum theories \cite{Thomas6990, Capitani82568, Tachikawa98437, Kreibich012984, Webb024106, Ishimoto092677, Pavosevic204222} also include NQEs by simultaneously treating both electrons and key nuclei quantum mechanically, which do not rely on conventional Born-Oppenheimer potential energy surfaces (PESs).
+Their real-time dynamics simulations. \cite{Abedi10123002, Suzuki1529271, Zhao204052, Zhao20224111, Tao214131} can be performed through the quantum time evolution of multicomponent wave functions or density matrices, which have been used to study practical chemical problems, such as proton transfer processes. \cite{Zhao213497}